Aseprite Wizard 7.0.0 Tools 4.1 Community

 Import Aseprite animations to AnimationPlayers, AnimatedSprite2D, AnimatedSprite3D and SpriteFrames.

-- Adds Inspector docks for easy import and re-import.
+- Godot importer and inspector docks for easy import and re-import.

-- Supports Aseprite animation direction (forward, reverse, ping-pong).
+- Supports Aseprite animation directions (forward, reverse, ping-pong, ping-pong reverse).

 - Separates each Aseprite Tag into animations.
 In case no tags are defined, imports everything as default animation.